DU-COMM History and Organization

 DU-COMM operates on a variety of communications systems.
 In 2012 we began moving our communications onto the statewide STARCOM21 system as part of the DuPage ETSB Interoperable Radio System.

 DU-COMM is the dispatch center for M.A.B.A.S.
 Division 12 and Division 16.
-M.A.B.A.S.(Mutual Aid Box Alarm System) is a Fire/EMS mutual aid system that has been existed since the late 1960's.
+M.A.B.A.S.(Mutual Aid Box Alarm System) is a Fire/EMS mutual aid system that has existed since the late 1960's.
 During major incidents DU-COMM acts as the single point of contact for either division and coordinates the responses.